At a Glance

 How To Measure Your Child’s Head

-- To measure your child’s head circumference, wrap the tape measure around the top of your child’s head, one inch above their eyebrows.
+To measure your child’s head circumference, wrap a soft tape measure around the top of your child’s head, one inch above their eyebrows.
 Make sure that you maintain a snug fit – not too tight and too loose.

 Things To Consider When Shopping For A Helmet